A 10-year analysis of 17,000 CEOs found that decisiveness is the top trait of the best CEOs.

 - Working with the CEO, board, or peer leaders

-- Building relationships and developing positive company culture
+- Building relationships and developing a positive company culture

-Delegate Key Work Using The “5Cs Of Delegation”
+2. Delegate Tasks Using The “5Cs Of Delegation”

-A 2015 Gallup study of 143 Inc. 500 CEOs found that companies run by senior executives who delegate well posted an average 3-year growth rate of 1,751% — 112 percentage points greater than those with limited delegation skills.
+A 2015 Gallup study of 143 Inc. 500 CEOs found that companies run by senior executives who delegate well posted an average 3-year growth rate of 1,751%.
+That was 112 percentage points more than those with limited delegation skills.

 - Clarity: Define clear outcomes for your team’s efforts